vishusandy/sm_releases/install.md

 # Installation

+Note: this requires python to be installed on your system.
+See the [Python Wiki](https://wiki.python.org/moin/BeginnersGuide/Download) for instructions on installing python.

 1. [Install](https://github.com/cli/cli#installation) the `gh` command.
 Windows users may want to see the [Releases](https://github.com/cli/cli/releases/) page.

 2. [Authenticate](https://cli.github.com/manual/gh_auth_login) with your GitHub account